To witness. To inspire. To connect.

 2021 — Winter Drive, Alaska

 On December 31, 2021, I traveled from Anchorage to Fairbanks via the Parks Highway, navigating between winter storms.
-The temperature plummeted to -40°C, where Celsius and Fahrenheit converge, and I was enveloped by the majestic peaks of the Denali range.
+The temperature plummeted to -40°C, and I was enveloped by the majestic peaks of the Denali range.
 Somewhere along that frozen road, I quietly fell in love with the stillness and vastness of the snow mountains.
-Not long after I returned, I picked up skiing for the first time.
+That experience stayed with me.
+I began to seek out more road trips.

 -